Authorities: Theft ring stole $4 million in used cooking oil

 Used cooking oil has become a valuable commodity for biodiesel companies.
 The oil rendering industry loses between $45 million and $75 million to oil theft each year., U.S. Attorney Robert Higdon Jr. said in the release.

-A pound of "yellow grease" is estimated to be worth around $25, according to the U.S. Agriculture Department.
+A 100-pound load of "yellow grease" is estimated to be worth around $25, according to the U.S. Agriculture Department.

 CLICK HERE TO GET THE FOX NEWS APP